totu/robot-runner.nvim/README.md

 - `:RobotRun [args]` - Run the full suite.
 - `:RobotRunTest [args]` - Run the test case under the cursor.
 - `:RobotRunTag [args]` - Run tests with the tag under the cursor.
+- `:RobotClear` - Clear all test markers from the buffer.

 You can pass additional arguments to the commands, e.g.:
 `:RobotRun -i smoke`